drostlab/philentropy/README.md

 > Describe and understand the world through data.

 Data collection and data comparison are the foundations of scientific research.
-This scientific method allows us to infer natural patterns and enables us to understand the world around us. _Mathematics_ provides the abstract framework to encode the patterns we learned from nature and _Statistics_ provides the framework to quantify the uncertainty of these patterns.
+_Mathematics_ provides the abstract framework to describe patterns we observe in nature and _Statistics_ provides the framework to quantify the uncertainty of these patterns.
 In statistics natural patterns are described in form of probability distributions which either follow a fixed pattern (parametric distributions) or more dynamic patterns (non-parametric distributions).